Pre-Book eCA & avoid last-minute rush

 Deduction under Section 80C

 This section allows senior citizens or super senior citizens deductions of up to INR 1.5 lakhs from their gross total income for eligible investments and expenses.
-The list of popular investments which are covered under Section 80C includes the following –
+The list of popular investments that are covered under Section 80C includes the following –

 • 5 year fixed deposits